Propagated Error & Combining Measurements

 \[2 \cdot \frac{\delta r}{r} = 2 \cdot \frac{5 \times 10^{3}}{6.371 \times 10^{6}} \approx 0.00157 \quad (\approx 0.157\%)\]

-The first two terms (\(\sim 0.075\%\) and \(\sim 0.084\%\)) are about ten times smaller than the largest term (\(\sim 1.06\%\)).
-When you square them and add, they become about a hundred times smaller than the dominant squared term.
-Since our final answer only needs about 2 significant figures, these tiny contributions are negligible.
+The first two terms (\(\sim 0.075\%\) and \(\sim 0.084\%\)) are approximately ten times smaller than the largest term (\(\sim 1.06\%\)).
+Upon squaring and summing, they become about a hundred times smaller than the dominant squared term.
+Since the final answer requires only about 2 significant figures, these contributions are negligible.

-This is a good habit: identify which error dominates and focus your energy there.
+This illustrates a useful principle: identify which error dominates and focus attention there.

-Explore how each term contributes to the total error:
+Interactive demonstration – contribution of each term to the total error:

 Step 4: Combine Using the Pythagorean Sum